Liberty earns 1st NCAA tourney bid since 2013, tops Lipscomb

+The win was sweet redemption a year after losing the Big South Conference tournament final at the last second.
+Homesley insisted that loss to Radford wasn’t mentioned before this final.

+“But there were times in this game where I kind of rallied the guys together when they would go on a run and just say, ‘Let’s finish the game.
+Let’s do the hard little things,’” Homesley said.
+“And I think that it really caught on to do the stretch that we had through the end of the game,”

-A year after losing the Big South Conference tournament final on a 3 at the buzzer, Liberty won at packed Allen Arena in a game that featured 18 lead changes in the second half.
+Liberty pulled off a big win at the biggest crowd ever to see a game at Allen Arena, and this thriller featured 18 lead changes in the second half.
 The Flames won for the second time this season on Lipscomb’s home court.

+“I’m so proud of our guys the way we weathered the storm,” Liberty coach Ritchie McKay said.
+“I think this is just one of those games that you needed a break or two down the stretch, and we were fortunate to get one.”

 Liberty (28-6) switched to the ASUN Conference for this season and split the regular season title with Lipscomb.
 The Flames earned their fourth NCAA Tournament bid overall and first since playing in the Big South.

-The Flames, from Lynchburg, Virginia, were up 29-28 at halftime and never led by more than four.
+The Flames, from Lynchburg, Virginia, were up 29-28 at halftime and never led by more than four until the final seconds.

 Garrison Mathews, the ASUN player of the year, made a pair of free throws with 1:31 left to give Lipscomb its last lead at 66-65.
 James then scored, and Georgie Pacheco-Ortiz hit a 3 with 14.8 seconds remaining for a 70-65 lead.
-James added two free throws with 8.4 seconds to go for the final margin.
+James added two free throws with 8.4 seconds, and Homesley finished it off with two more with a second on the clock.

+That started the celebration with senior Lovell Cabbil Jr. and Pacheco-Ortiz on their knees pounding the court before being smothered by their teammates.

 James led Liberty with 17 points.
-Pacheco-Ortiz added 16, Lovell Cabbil Jr. had 14 and Caleb Homesley 11.
+Pacheco-Ortiz added 16, Cabbil had 14 and Homesley 11.

 Lipscomb (25-7) was trying to seal its second NCAA Tournament berth.
 The Bisons beat Florida Gulf Coast on the road last year in the ASUN Tournament championship game.